Our Blog

 So now let’s assume you’re ready to raise your prices and you want to know how best to inform your customers.
 Before we look at a specific letter template, let’s explore some dos and don’ts.

 If you waste too much time on fluff and preamble, your client will see right through it.
-As they read it they’ll be thinking “come on, what’s the bad news?” so they’ll be grateful to you for getting to the point.
+As they read it they’ll be thinking “Come on, what’s the bad news?” so they’ll be grateful to you for getting to the point and sharing that price increase announcement right away.

-You have every right to put your prices up once in a while.
+You have every right to raise prices once in a while.
 Don’t forget that probably every bill you have to pay will go up on a regular basis.
 Keep your letter factual and resist the temptation to sound apologetic.

 Copywriters will often talk about using either the active or passive voice in copy and content.
 The active voice can be used to explain what you will do, for example “I will prepare a quote for you and email it to you by the end of the day”.